Some pupils who stammer can benefit from modifications to academic tasks such as answering questions in class, group work and oral presentations.

 - Aim to simplify your questions so that your language is at the same level that the child is able to understand

-- Generally, a calm environment with clear routine can support children with a stammer.
-You can help to facilitate this by:
+Generally, a calm environment with clear routine can support children with a stammer.
+For instance:

-- Ensuring all pupils take turns to answer calmly and give each other enough time to speak.
+- Ensure all pupils take turns to answer calmly and give each other enough time to speak.

-- Emphasising good turn taking skills in speaking and non-speaking roles.
+- Emphasise good turn taking skills in speaking and non-speaking roles.

-- Size of the group, who is included in the group, how the group are collecting and reporting their findings
+- Consider the size of the group, who is included in the group, how the group are collecting and reporting their findings

-- Assignment of group roles, such as note-taker, timekeeper, feedback spokesperson, asking set questions to keep the group focused and flowing, designer, resource manager
+- Consider the assignment of group roles, such as note-taker, timekeeper, feedback spokesperson, asking set questions to keep the group focused and flowing, designer, resource manager

 Comments